 Isaac Okoro | Forward 6-6, 235 pounds | Auburn

 Size.
 Speed.
 Hustle.
 Toughness.
-Those are some of the traits that might come to mind when you think of what makes a special defender and Isaac Okoro checks each of those boxes.
+Those are some of the traits that might come to mind when you think of what makes a special defender, and Okoro checks each of those boxes.

 Then you've got the intangibles.
 The desire to jump on a loose ball, the timing of when to stab at a ball while a defender dribbles, the boldness to switch onto a big man knowing he'll try to bury you under the rim.
 Okoro has that all too.